Music-Bot-for-Jitsi/Jimmi/docs/CONTRIBUTIONS.md

 Published the Jimmi API Client Module on [deno.land](https://deno.land/x/jimmi_api_client).
 This module represents a convenience wrapper for the Jimmi backend REST-API.

-### Jimmi

-Published the Jimmi Module on [deno.land](https://deno.land/x/jimmi).
-This module represents the Jimmi application for listening to music in a Jitsi conference call 🎶.

 ## Fixes

 ### `deno-swagger-doc` Module